martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

     (require "asdf")  ; Load "asdf".
 You can use (load "path-to-asdf") if you must.

-*Third*, you need to load the actual readable library.
+*Third*, you need to load the actual "readable" library, at the command line or at the beginning of each file.
 That's easy:

     (asdf:load-system :readable)  ; Load the "readable" library